 - It generates the right amount of heat.
 The heat is just right for every cooking.
-There is less chance of burning the food unless you leave it on high temperature for some time.
+There is less chance of burning the food unless you leave it at a high temperature for some time.

 - Fast cooking.
 Because of the even heating food cooks faster.

 - Cost you more.
-Since there is not much clamor for this stove as some homeowners are still using the traditional stove with burners, glass stove top may cost more.
+Since there is not much clamor for this stove as some homeowners are still using the traditional stove with burners, a glass stovetop may cost more.